-Current credit and real estate market conditions also create opportunities to acquire quality MF Properties from distressed owners and lenders.
-Our ability to restructure existing debt together with the ability to improve the operations of the apartment properties through our affiliated property management company can position these MF Properties for an eventual financing with tax-exempt mortgage revenue bonds meeting our investment criteria and that will be supported by a valuable and well-run apartment property.
-We believe we can selectively acquire MF Properties, restructure debt and improve operations in order to create value to our unitholders in the form of a strong tax-exempt bond investment.
+Opportunities and Challenges.
+The disruptions in domestic and international financial markets, and the resulting availability of debt financing has improved since the restrictions seen in 2008.
+The decline in construction and rehabilitation of affordable multifamily properties during the previous credit crisis, in our view, will continue to create potential investment opportunities for the Partnership in both mortgage revenue bonds as well as quality MF Properties.
+Our ability to restructure existing debt together with the ability to improve the operations of the apartment properties through our affiliated property management company can position these MF Properties for an eventual financing with mortgage revenue bonds meeting our investment criteria and that will be supported by a valuable and well-run apartment property.
+We believe we can selectively acquire MF Properties, restructure debt and improve operations in order to create value to our shareholders in the form of a strong mortgage revenue bond investment.

-On the other hand, continued economic weakness in some markets may limit our ability to access additional debt financing that the Partnership uses to partially finance its investment portfolio or otherwise meet its liquidity requirements.
-In addition, the economic conditions including a slow job growth and low home mortgage interest rates have had a negative effect on some of the apartment properties which collateralize our tax-exempt bond investments and our MF Properties in the form of lower occupancy.
-While some properties have been negatively effected, overall economic occupancy (which is adjusted to reflect rental concessions, delinquent rents and non-revenue units such as model units and employee units) of the apartment properties that the Partnership has financed with tax-exempt mortgage revenue bonds was approximately at 86% during 2012 as compared to 85% during 2011.
-Overall economic occupancy of the MF Properties has remained the same at approximately 76% during 2012 and 2011.
+On the other hand, economic weakness in real estate and municipal bond markets may limit our ability to access additional debt financing that the Partnership uses to partially finance its investment portfolio or otherwise meet its liquidity requirements.
+In addition, the economic conditions including slow job growth and low home mortgage interest rates have had a negative effect on some of the apartment properties which collateralize our mortgage revenue bond investments and our MF Properties in the form of lower occupancy.
+While some properties have been negatively effected, overall economic occupancy (which is adjusted to reflect rental concessions, delinquent rents and non-revenue units such as model units and employee units) of the apartment properties that the Partnership has financed with mortgage revenue bonds was approximately at 88% during 2013 and 2012.
+Overall economic occupancy of the MF Properties has increased to approximately 83% during 2013 as compared to 76% during 2012.
 Based on the growth statistics in the market, we expect to see continued improvement in property operations and profitability.
-We expect that property operations will improve in 2013 and that rental rate and occupancy trends will be continue to be positive.

-Discussion of the Apartment Properties securing the Partnership Bond Holdings and MF Properties as of December 31, 2012
+Discussion of the Apartment Properties securing the Partnership Bond Holdings and MF Properties as of December 31, 2013

-The following discussion describes the operations and financial results of the individual apartment properties financed by the tax-exempt mortgage revenue bonds held by the Partnership and the MF Properties in which it holds an ownership.
+The following discussion describes the operations and financial results of the individual apartment properties financed by the mortgage revenue bonds held by the Partnership and the MF Properties in which it holds an ownership.
 The discussion also outlines the bond holdings of the Partnership, discusses the significant terms of the bonds and identifies those ownership entities which are Consolidated VIEs of the Company.